UniStudents/Saffron/docs/configuration.md

 If `true` the Saffron will scan all the sub directories inside the `path` directory.

+### `dynamicSourceFiles`
+An array containing all the implementations for the dynamic source files.

 ### `loader`
 Default value (for json files): `JSON.parse(fs.readFileSync)`\
 Default value (for js files): `import (fallback require)`